Josan88/Electronic-Medication-Administration-Record/docs/NODERED_IMPLEMENTATION.md

 ## Architecture Overview
 - **Modbus layer** (tab: "Modbus"): exposes a Modbus TCP server (`192.168.250.2:10502`) that reads patient IDs and serves notebook/button registers for the HMI.
-- **Logic/UI layer** (tab: "Frontend"): fetches prescriptions from ThingSpeak, filters by patient/date/time, formats the notebook payload, logs administrations, and provides a dashboard for manual testing on the EdgeAI CM5.
+- **Logic/UI layer** (tab: "Frontend"): fetches prescriptions from ThingSpeak, filters by patient/date/time, formats the notebook payload, logs administrations, and provides a dashboard for manual testing on the IRIV PiControl (CM5 Core).
 - **Link nodes** decouple layers:
   - `Set Patient ID (Modbus backend)` → `link in 3` (passes decoded patient ID).
   - `Write MedicationList to Notebook` → `link in 4` (register array for notebook display).